Shining light on disabilities in your commercial shoots

 The activity, emotions, and environment are all significant aspects to include, whether your models happen to have a disability or not.
 Good storytelling begins with collaboration and listening, so the better you get to know your team, the stronger your images will be.

-Finally, having different perspectives behind the camera is also crucial, so collaborate with a team of creatives with various abilities and skill sets, from the very beginning stages of a photoshoot.
+Finally, having different perspectives behind the camera is also crucial, so collaborate with a team of creatives with various abilities and skill sets, from the very beginning stages of a .
 The term “nothing about us without us” remains key, so listening to disability advocates and activists is crucial.

 Accessibility on set

-Accessibility could also mean being mindful of any sensory processing concerns among your team; flash , for example, could cause problems for some people on set.
+Accessibility could also mean being mindful of any sensory processing concerns among your team; flash photography, for example, could cause problems for some people on set.
 Natural lighting is a great solution.
-Smaller groups and photoshoots can also be helpful when avoiding sensory overload, as can quieter locations without too much noise.
+Smaller groups and photoshoots can also be helpful when avoiding sensory overload, as can quieter locations without too much background noise.

 Another thing to consider is timing; ask your team about how and when they’d like breaks and how long they’d prefer the shoot to last.
 Be flexible; some shoots might require extra time, while others might work best if they’re on the shorter side.
 If you’re bringing snacks, be mindful of everyone’s needs.
 It can also help to send a detailed schedule and plan so that your team can know what to expect; they can also weigh in on any adjustments you’ll need to make on the day of the shoot.